Day 75 of a Year Long Road Trip Along America’s Scenic Byways

 I got an early start to a day that included mostly travel and maintenance.
 I knew I wouldn’t make it all the way to Bluffton without having to get my oil changed within the 5,000 mile requirement to keep my warranty, so I planned a stop in Charleston.
-I found a state park on the way, so the dogs could have some play time as I presumed they’d be cooped up much of the day.
+I found a state park on the way, so the dogs could have some play time as I presumed they’d be cooped up thereafter.

 After our walk through the surrounding forest, we stopped at the Firestone in Charleston for an oil change and two new tires.
 This took most the afternoon, but I was able to salvage enough time to dine at 82 Queen.
-For those of you who have ever been to my Super Bowl Party the grits come from this restaurant.
-I’m not much of a grit lover, but the grits here are fantastic.
-They are the only grits I will eat, and I would have never known of them if it weren’t for my Aunt Jennifer who had purchased a few cans and made them at home for a birthday party!
-It was fun to order the grits and experience the restaurant for the first time (though I don’t think the waiter was too enthused about my $2.50 check) Before leaving Charleston, the dogs and I took a walk along the Charleston Harbor and watched the sunset.
+For those of you who have ever been to my Super Bowl Party, the grits come from this restaurant.
+I’m not much of a grit lover, but the grits from 82 Queen are fantastic.
+They are the only grits I will eat!

 My uncle Roy is retired from the rail road.
 He spends his time bowling and taking care of his granddaughter Ryan.
 It was just so fun to see them all.
-If only my cousin Roy lived in the states and I could have seen him too.
+If their brother Roy lived in the states, I could have seen him too.
 He’s currently living in Ukraine and coming home for Christmas.
 Too bad I missed him.
-We decided we should not go another ten years without seeing one another and that we need to have cousins reunion, Just Cuz!
+We decided we should not go another ten years without seeing one another, and that we need to have cousins reunion, Just Cuz!